duruoli/2023-Alzhermer-data-anlysis/background & data.md

 - CSF Cerebrospinal fluid: Aβ1–42 levels and the **Aβ1–42/Aβ1–40**(normalized by Aβ1–40) ratio are markers of amyloid pathology
   - Aβ1–40 doesn't differ between [+] and [-], measure the total Aβ1
   - normalization decreases the variance(dispersion of distribtuiton)
+  - low -> AD[+]: (counterintuition) The decreased levels of Aβ42 in the CSF indicates its aggregation and deposition in the brain.
+As more Aβ42 is sequestered in these plaques, less is available to circulate in the CSF

 ## covariates
 - ε4 allele(/alio/等位基因） of APOE(gene): the strongest genetic risk factor for AD